Edith Holden: Death

 On 16 March 1920, Holden was found drowned in a backwater of the River Thames, near Kew Gardens.
 On the prior Monday morning Edith had complained to Ernest of a headache, but this was not uncommon and the matter had not been dwelt on.
 The main subject at breakfast had been the impending visit of some friends for Easter, to which Edith was looking forward.
 Ernest left for the studio at St James's Palace and Edith said that she would probably go down to the river later to see the University crews practicing.

 When Ernest returned home that evening, his wife was out, but the table had been laid for the evening meal.
 Ernest assumed that she was with friends.
 It was not until the next morning that he learned that her body had been found at six o'clock on the Tuesday morning.
 The inquest established that she had tried to reach a branch of chestnut buds.
 The bough was out of reach, and with the aid of her umbrella, Edith had tried to break it off, fallen forward into the river and drowned.

 Legacy

 Holden was made famous by the posthumous publication, in 1977, of her Nature Notes for 1906 under the title The Country Diary of an Edwardian Lady.
 She had been living in Gowan Bank, Kineton Green Road, Olton, Solihull in 1905–06 when she recorded the notes.
 The collection of seasonal observations, poetry, and pictures of birds, plants, and insects - which was never even considered for publication when it was composed - had the nostalgic charm of a vanished world seven decades later.
 It became a world-wide best seller.
+The book was adapted into a twelve-part drama, broadcast on ITV in 1984.
+It starred Pippa Guard as Holden and James Coombes as her husband.